Extended drought conditions caused settlement issues.

 In late December of 2013, Thrasher began work on two buildings on Ozanam's 96-acre campus located in south Kansas City—a residential building and an administration building.

 The perimeter of the residential building had unexpectedly settled on three sides during the fall.
-Our field consultant determined that the settlement was most likely caused by the impact of drought conditions, particularly on the large trees surrounding the perimeter of the building.
+Our field consultant determined that the settlement was most likely caused by the impact of drought conditions, particularly on the large trees surrounding the building's perimeter.
 By underpinning the exterior walls with 20 resistance piers, Thrasher restored the building to level.
-Thrasher subsequently mudjacked the interior slab.
+Thrasher subsequently PolyLeveled the interior slab.

 Both buildings were restored in 15 working days, even though crews were working in cold weather conditions.

 Differential settlement can happen to any home, building, or structure.
 It just depends on what mother nature has in store.
 If you have too much moisture, it can soften or weaken the soils underneath the footings.
 Too little moisture and create dry pockets or voids that footings can slip into.
 When this happens, it can cause all sorts of issues that will be hard to tell why.
 This is when you need to call Thrasher Commercial Group.

 When you are dealing with a larger building that uses pointed load footings that are connected with spread footings, a lot can go wrong.
 But with Thrasher Commercial Group and their team of specialists, they can help diagnose, design, and install the right solution.
 If your building is experiencing cracked walls, doors and windows that aren't working and flooring that is cracking, give TCG a call.
 They will come out and provide a solution that will reach load-bearing strata that will ensure you won't deal with settlement again.